-- Data does not seem to save correctly throughout the game.
-For example, Rainbow Scales collected in Rainbow Cliffs will respawn entirely when re-entering the level, as will Opals in each of the levels.
+- Rainbow Scales collected in Rainbow Cliffs will respawn entirely when re-entering the level, as will Opals in each of the levels.
 More important collectables will not respawn, but the game info screen will only show the Thunder Eggs which have been collected since the most recent entrance to the level as collected; other Thunder Eggs will appear semi-transparent to indicate that they've been collected before when in-game, but will not appear collected in the menu.

 - Several cutscenes and dialogue exchanges seem to differ slightly.